ramavats/polkadot-workshop-iit-bombay/README.md

 # Get started

-Make sure you are on Linux or Mac, if you are on Windows, you need WSL with any of the distros installed.
+Make sure you are on Linux or Mac, if you are on Windows, you need WSL Installed.

+Install all the dependencies :

+     sudo apt install gcc libc6-dev cmake pkg-config libssl-dev git clang libclang-dev protobuf-compiler build-essential curl

-## Install Docker Engine :
+**Install Docker Engine :**
 https://docs.docker.com/engine/install/

 ## Step 1 - Install an extension